Step 3: Applying for positions

 - Work history: Explain your past and present employment and what you have done or achieved.
 List your most recent experience first.
 Include the job title, employer’s name and location, dates of employment, a description of your responsibilities and duties, and a description of your achievements in each position.

 - Activities and interests: Include things like community activities, sports you participate in and other hobbies.
 Consider what the activities and interests you include say about you and your values.
-This section is optional.
-However, it helps an employer build a picture of you, particularly if you can demonstrate a link between your interests and the employer’s organisational values or the role you are applying for.
+This section is optional, but it helps an employer build a picture of you — particularly if you can demonstrate a link between your interests and the employer’s organisational values or the role for which you are applying.